 Drugs containing Bevacizumab: Avastin

 Summary of Use during Lactation

 No information is available on the systemic use of bevacizumab during breastfeeding.
-Until more data become available, an alternative drug may be preferred, especially while nursing a newborn or preterm infant.
+Because bevacizumab is a large protein molecule with a molecular weight of about 149,000, the amount in milk is likely to be very low and absorption is unlikely because it is probably destroyed in the infant's gastrointestinal tract.
+Until more data become available, bevacizumab should be used with caution during breastfeeding, especially while nursing a newborn or preterm infant.

 Two infants were breastfed, apparently without noticeable harm, following maternal intravitreal bevacizumab injections.
 Bevacizumab was undetectable in the milk of one mother, but vascular endothelial growth factor (VEGF) levels in breastmilk were suppressed following the injection.
 Because the breast and neonatal intestine have VEGF receptors, some authors recommend use of intravitreal ranibizumab, which does not appear to depress milk VEGF levels.